retrixe/wire-transfer/PROTOCOL.md

 Timeouts are left to implementations to decide.
 The reference implementation uses 30 seconds for downloads and 10 minutes for uploads to the server.

 ### Data Types

+Optional data is prefixed with a boolean that is true when the data is present.

 | Type | Description |
 | ---- | ----------- |